Institutional Review Board (IRB)

 Resources & Trainings

-• The following graphic charts are intended to aid those who need to decide if an activity is research involving human subjects that must be reviewed by an institutional review board (IRB) and whether informed consent or the documentation of informed consent can be waived under the 2018 Requirements found for the U.S. Department of Health and Human Services (HHS) at 45 CFR part 46, Subpart A.
+Is the activity considered research?
+The Human Subject Regulations Decision Charts: 2018 Requirements are intended to aid those in deciding an activity is research involving human subjects and whether informed consent or the documentation of informed consent can be waived under the 2018 Requirements found for the U.S. Department of Health and Human Services (HHS) at 45 CFR part 46, Subpart A. If so, protocols must be reviewed by CDPH IRB.

 • OHRP's comprehensive training on human research protections based on the requirements of the revised Common Rule (or 2018 Requirements).
 A printable completion certificate is available at the conclusion of each lesson.
 Note that OHRP does not collect information about who accesses or completes this training.